 Here are my disclosures that I make reasonable attempts to keep current.
 Be sure to check out the common footer below as well…

-In general, the words, images, or what can be summed up as a variety of purposeful output found at this website are my opinions.
+In general, the words, images, or what can be summed up as a variety of purposeful output found at this website and elsewhere on the Internets are my opinions.
 These momentary captures of the vortex of consciousness and mutable communications reflect my opinions and not those of anything or anyone else.
 That’s what many folks like to call a disclaimer.
 This disclaimer is mine.
 It’s pretty fancy if I do say so myself.
 Which I just did.

 There is a link to this disclaimer and my disclosure(s) within the footer of each page here unless rendering that disclaimer is impacted by noodling with my content management system du jour.
 Read it.
 Know it.
 Love it.